szydra/e-car/README.md

 * `end` the end datetime of charging process,
 * `customer-id` id of an existing customer.

-Datetime values should be in lower precision ISO 8601 format, i.e. `YYYYMMDDTHHmm`.
+Datetime values should be in lower precision ISO 8601 format, i.e. `YYYYMMDDThhmm`.
 The calculated price is the value of `total` field in response body.
 For example a request to
 ```
 /prices?start=20190329T2040&end=20190330T0630&customer-id=customer1